se-edu/learningresources/contents/computerVision/cv.md

 *This example is extracted from "Deep Learning with OpenCV" tutorial originally published on PyImageSearch on August 21, 2017.
 Refer to original tutorial [here](https://www.pyimagesearch.com/2017/08/21/deep-learning-with-opencv/).
 All pictures and code snippets in this example belong to its original author, Adrian Rosebrock.*

-In this example, we use OpenCV and a pre-trained image classification model called the GoogLeNet.
-Refer to GoogLeNet's original paper [here](https://www.cs.unc.edu/~wliu/papers/GoogLeNet.pdf).
-The goal of this example is to use the model to classify the object present in a given image.
+In this example, we use OpenCV and a pre-trained image classification model called the GoogLeNet.<sup>[[15]](#footnote15)</sup> The goal of this example is to use the model to classify the object present in a given image.
 First, we load the image in question and the model, then we feed the image to the model and take the most confident prediction.

 ```python
 # Load the class labels from disk.
 Class labels is the actual